svkucheryavski/mdatools/README.md

 mdatools is an R package for preprocessing, exploring and analysis of multivariate data.
 The package provides methods mostly common for [Chemometrics](http://en.wikipedia.org/wiki/Chemometrics).
 It was created for an introductory PhD course on Chemometrics given at Section of Chemical Engineering, Aalborg University.

-The general idea of the package is to collect most of the common chemometric methods and give a similar "user interface" to use them.
+The general idea of the package is to collect most of the common chemometric methods and give a similar "user interface" for using them.
 So if a user knows how to make a model and visualise results for one method, he or she can easily do this for the others.

 For more details read a [short wiki tutorial](https://github.com/svkucheryavski/mdatools/wiki).